jblacketter/PythonBehaveDemo/README.md

 The advantage gherkin format was to make the test cases more readable to a wider audience.

 # Getting Started
+Defaults to local chrome browser.

+Instructions for using selenium grid (link to selenium grid project using Docker-compose)

 # Build and Test
 To Run